Shopping cart

 SPAN 308: Advanced Spanish in Spain

 Three week study-abroad intensive course that takes place in Valladolid, Spain.
 The course combines the unique advantages of a total immersion environment in Spanish with a classroom curriculum that includes grammar review, conversation practice, and study of relevant cultural issues.
 The focus of the culture curriculum is the study of Spain’s key historical moments through the city of Valladolid and nearby communities: their literature, visual arts, films, and music.
 The cultural component is enhanced by visits to historic and cultural sites and museums.
 Four different one-hour orientation meetings during Spring semester.
+Counts as a CAS Global & Cultural Diversity course.
 Prereq: SPAN 202 or equivalent.

 Session: Study Abroad